whs2k/CarND-LaneLines-P1/README.md

 This project used a series of transformations (five) and masks (two) to detect and draw lane lines on an image or series of images (videso).
 The Pipeline was as follows:
   1. Import image `matplotlib.image`
   2. Transform Image to Greyscale `cv2.cvtColor(img, cv2.COLOR_RGB2GRAY)`
+    The image is then vectorized via the Darkness RGB value (0-255)
   3. Identify Edges with Canny Function `cv2.Canny(img, low_threshold, high_threshold)`
+    This function looks at the sharpest gradients to determine and 'edge'
   4. Gaussian Smoothing `cv2.GaussianBlur(img, (kernel_size, kernel_size), 0)`
   5. Create an Mask of the Region of Interest `line_img = region_of_interest(line_img, v)`
+    Generally a outward facing triangle, to isolate the lane markers and remove noise
-  6. Draw Hough Lines on the Image `cv2.HoughLinesP(mask, 0.8, np.pi/180, 25, np.array([]), minLineLength=50, maxLineGap=200)`
+  6. Draw Hough Lines on the Image
+    Determines whether the smoothed Canny edges are lines or not `cv2.HoughLinesP(mask, 0.8, np.pi/180, 25, np.array([]), minLineLength=50, maxLineGap=200)`
   7. Combine Mask w/Lines and Original Image `weighted_img(line_img, image)`